bburwell/HA-Sports-Scores/README.md

 - I have differenct python files for the Grok dashboard but they basically do the same thing.
 I tested them against last years data, so as long as nothing changes it should work.
 I have left the links to the previous year's api call.
 To test you can just comment out this years and remove the comment from last years.
 - I was playing with College Baseball and that is why you see the beginnings of that.
 I ran into something strage with the calls on that one.
 To get the different playoffs I had to make separate date calls.
 When I tried to grab all of the API data from ESPN it didn't include it.
 GUessing therre is a limit ESPN has, but if I break them out like I did in the files it works.
 - Anyway, I'll work on that maybe and will watch the sensors for this years playoffs in NHL/NBA.
+- You get an idea of where I was going with the image below.
 ### Sensors directory has the following sesnsor yaml's broken up by sport:
 - US Sports
   - nhl_sensors.yaml